mesonbuild/meson-python/docs/index.rst

 .. highlights::

-  A Python package build back-end leveraging the Meson build system.
+  A Python package build backend leveraging the Meson build system.

 ``meson-python`` implement the Python build system hooks, enabling Python build front-ends such as ``pip`` and ``build`` to build and install Python packages